 About our services for children and young people

-It is quite common to feel stressed, anxious, down or angry from time to time but sometimes these feelings can be overwhelming and just won’t go away.
-Usually children and young people referred to us are experiencing emotional wellbeing problems that significantly affect their ability to cope with the normal stresses and demands of life.
+Everyone feels stressed, anxious, down or angry from time to time but sometimes these feelings can be overwhelming and just won’t go away.
+Usually children and young people referred to us will be experiencing emotional wellbeing problems that significantly affect their ability to cope with normal stresses and demands of life.

 1 in 10 children and young people aged 5-16 suffer from a diagnosable mental health disorder - that is around three children in every class

 Children can have a variety of different emotional and behavioural problems.
 Some of these will be short-lived, and others will be disorders that will need treatment.
 If a problem is easy to sort out, then most parents are able to do so without our help.
 Sometimes, you may need help to deal with problems, but we understand it is not always easy to ask for help.
 Going to see any health professional about a child’s emotional or behavioural difficulties can be a very daunting experience.
 Parents often feel anxious and worried.
 Our teams are here to work with you, in partnership, to help sort out your difficulties.

 Our aim is to help your child to understand common mental health conditions and allow them to make choices that will affect their own mental and physical wellbeing.
 It is also about understanding that the way we feel, whether we are happy or sad, is all part of our mental health.
 We currently only accept referrals to our service from practitioners working with young people and their families/carers.
 We do not accept self-referrals at this time.
 If you are concerned about your child’s emotional wellbeing then make an appointment with your GP to discuss your concerns.